Mission Cultural Center for Latino Arts

-Mission Cultural Center for Latino Arts (MCCLA) is an arts nonprofit that was founded in 1977, and is located at 2868 Mission Street in the Mission District in San Francisco, California.
-They provide art studio space, art classes, an art gallery, and a theater.
+Mission Cultural Center for Latino Arts (MCCLA) was an arts nonprofit that was founded in 1977, and was located at 2868 Mission Street in the Mission District in San Francisco, California.
+They provided art studio space, art classes, an art gallery, and a theater.
 Their graphics department is called Mission Grafica, and features at studio for printmaking and is known for the hand printed posters.
 It was formerly named, Centro Cultural de La Mission.

+The center closed permanently on January 28, 2026 after running out of funds.

 The center's building was listed on the National Register of Historic Places on December 29, 2020; and listed as a San Francisco Designated Landmark since June 3, 2022.